The First Gaol (1652 – 1684)

 1760: The General Court again ordered that a house of correction built here, and “to permit the dissolute poor of the town to be put in the jail until the new house of correction shall be erected.”

 In 1769 the sheriff reported that the building was still very defective, and plans for a new jail commenced.
 The old jail was taken down and the new jail was completed in 1771, a two-story gambrel roof building in which the lower floor served as the jail and the rooms under the roof were used for the “House of Correction,” apparently two separate functions.
+A “house of correction” was traditionally used for holding people before their trials or to house the locally indigent, but was often synonymous with a “gaol” or jail where prisoners were kept for longer periods of time.
+It is unclear if Ipswich distinguished between the two.

 The Stone jail (1806 – 1828)